Are Bengal cats hypoallergenic?

 If all else fails, allergy medicine for yourself is an option as well.
 There are allergy shots, antihistamines, and decongestants that you can try according to your personal comfort level with them.

-No cat is allergen-free, but Bengals may cause less of an allergic reaction than other cats—you’ll just have to find out for yourself!
+So, are bengal cats hypoallergenic?
+No cat is allergen-free, but Bengals may be considered hypoallergenic and cause less of an allergic reaction than other cats—you’ll just have to find out for yourself!
 Please find out before committing to owning one. 🙂

 If you are committed to adopting a Bengal, there are a lot of things you can do to reduce your own allergic reaction to a manageable level!